tensorflow/tensorflow/g3doc/QuickstartRewrites.md

 ## Adding operation

-An operation in MLIR is specified using a description in [TableGen](https://llvm.org/docs/TableGen/LangIntro.html) file.
+An operation in MLIR is specified using a definition in [TableGen](https://llvm.org/docs/TableGen/LangIntro.html) file.
 TableGen is a modeling tool to specify the ops and the C++ code to interact with these operations are generated from.
 To define an operation one needs to specify:

 *   The operation name.
 This name is a unique identifier of the operation within MLIR.
-Most operators are within a dialect, so for example one could have `tfl.add` to represent the add operation in the TensorFlow Lite dialect.
+Most operations are within a dialect, so for example one could have `tfl.add` to represent the add operation in the TensorFlow Lite dialect.
-    Instead of repeating the dialect in the op definition, a base class for the op dialect is commonly created that prepends the dialect given an op name.
+    Instead of repeating the dialect in the op definition, a base class for the op dialect is commonly created that prepends the dialect namespace given an op name.
-*   The properties and traits of the operation. (note: these will be merged soon).
+*   The traits of the operation.
 These allow you to specify traits of the operation, such as whether it has side effects or whether it should be verified that the operands and result types are the same.
-These are backed by C++ traits that perform the actual verification and needs to be kept in sync.
+These are backed by C++ traits that perform the verification.
 *   The arguments of the operation.
 These are the input operands (values at runtime produced by other ops) and attributes (compile time known constant values that affect the behavior of the op) that are the inputs of/define the